KillianMeersman/Supermake/README.md

 test:
 	echo 'Starting tests'

-	test_a:
+	unit:
 		@python:3.11
-		pytest -x tests/a/
+		pytest -x tests/unit/

-	test_b:
+	integration:
 		@python:3.11
-		pytest -x tests/b/
+		pytest -x tests/integration/

-	test_c: test_a
+	e2e: unit integration
 		@python:3.11
-		pytest -x tests/c/
+		pytest -x tests/e2e/

 	echo 'All tests passed :)'
 ```

-In this example, the `test` target will run steps normally until it encounters `test_a`, `test_b` and `test_c`, which it will run in parallel (waiting for test_a before running test_c).
-It will wait for all consecutive subtargets before evaluating the next step, or exiting the target.
+In this example, the `test` target will run steps normally until it encounters `unit`, `integration` and `e2e`, which it will run in parallel.

-It is possible to run subtargets by using `supermake test::test_a`.
+It is possible to run subtargets by using `supermake test::unit`.
 Subtargets can be nested as deep as you want, though this is discouraged.

 ### Distributed pipelines & runner selectors
 When using distributed pipelines, targets can be ran on specific runners via an environment-like directive on the target line.
 It takes the following form: